stfnwong/slzlm/README.md

 TODO: There is loads of real packaging to do for this, and I probably have to move away from my usual handy-dandy Makefile and use `cmake` or something.

+## Notebooks
+The `notebooks` directory contains example notebooks in `py:percent` format.
+Each notebok walks through some particular aspect of the project.
+For example, the `lzw.py` notebook explains the LZW compressor implemented in `src/LZW.cpp`.